w1th4d/JarPlant/README.md

   implants as appropriate.
 * **jarplant-lib** is where the main functionality is.
 This module is designed to contain only the essential functionality for portability.
-* **target-app** is a very minimal Java app that can be used for test the implants.
+* **test-app-pojo** is a very minimal Java app that can be used for test the implants.
-* **target-app-spring-boot** is a Spring Boot application for testing implants.
+* **test-app-spring-simple** is a Spring Boot application for testing implants.
 This one is particularly handy for testing the Spring implant(s).